jonathanhogg/flitter/docs/physics.md

 as the outermost group.
 Particle (and anchor) `id`s must be unique across the entire system.

-Forces are applied to particles according to the following rules:

-`!distance`
-: As distance forces reference a specific pair of particles (or a particle and an anchor), they are applied to the referenced particles regardless of which group they or the particles are declared in.

-`!constant`, `!random`, `!field`, `!drag`, `!buoyancy` : These forces apply to particles within the group in which the force is declared and to particles in all sub-groups within that group.
-Declaring any of these at the top level of the `!physics` system applies them to all particles.
+Forces (and barriers) declared in a group apply to all particles declared in that group, and all particles declared in sub-groups of that group.
+Forces declared at the top level of a `!physics` system apply to *all* particle within the system.

-`!barrier`
-: Barriers apply to particles within the group in which they are declared, and to particles in all sub-groups below that group.

-`!collision`, `!electrostatic`, `!gravity`, `!adhesion` : These pair-wise forces apply to pairs of particles within the group in which the force is declared, within sub-groups of that group, and pairs of particles between sub-groups and all of their parent groups leading up to the group in which the force was declared.
-These forces do not, however, apply between sibling sub-groups.

-As the latter forces apply to all pairs of particles, they are the most expensive to compute.
-Therefore, limiting them to not apply across sub-groups allows for fine-grained control over which pairs the forces should apply.
+For forces that apply between pairs of particles, particles are only able to "see" other particles in the same group, in sub-groups and in parent groups, but not particles in sibling groups – with the exception of particles referenced explicitly by `id`.

+To restrict a force to apply to only a specific set of particles, declare the force and the particles within a `!group`.
+To make specific particles visible between two groups, declare the force and those particles in the parent of the two groups.

 ## State interaction